-reason for the poor (or lack of) water supply of more than 1 billion people.
-Some data may help explain the real reasons.
-As shown in Fig. 4, the percentage of population with access to an improved water source is correlated to the GDP.
-People in developed countries have proper water supply, mostly by household connections.
-With very few exceptions, in countries with GDP of US\$10 000 per capita, 100% of the population achieves this high living standard, regardless of the specific value of GDP.
-In poorer countries, this percentage depends on the income (GDP), and is very low in the poorest African countries.
+The fact that there is no breakdown of the hydrological cycle (assuming that this is meant by "hydraulic cycle") is readily recognized by any one who has a basic hydrological knowledge.
+Also, it may not need much profundity to understand that the destruction and degradation of water ecosystems is not the reason for the poor (or lack of) water supply of more than 1 billion people.
+Some data may help understand the real reasons.
+As shown in Fig. 4, the percentage of population with access to an improved water source is correlated to GDP.
+Developed countries, have proper water supply, mostly by household connections.
+With very few exceptions, in countries with GDP \$10 000 per capita 100% of the population achieves this high living standard, regardless of the specific value of GDP.
+In poorer countries, this percentage depends on the income (GDP) and is very low in the poorest African countries.